Senior Principal, Cloud Services Black Belts @ Red Hat

 Work Permits : USA, Australia, UK/Europe.

 My previous role at IBM has me focused on helping to rebuild the IBM developer advocacy programs and content creation processes.
 Previous to that I led the conversion of our OpenStack Automation platform (ursula) from just Ubuntu to also supporting Redhat Enterprise Linux.
-I also architected and built the Blue Box Cloud SRE Operations Platform (which we recently open-sourced as cuttle) and built a team to maintain it.
+I also architected and built the Blue Box Cloud SRE Operations Platform (which was open-sourced as cuttle) and built a team to maintain it.

 Previous to IBM/Blue Box I was at Rackspace where I worked on a team building a product with Docker on top of Openstack, and before that I worked at EA where I helped build and design the infrastructure for SimCity ( on AWS ) and SWTOR ( own data centers, approx 6,000 servers, 2M+ subscribers at launch ).

 As a Developer Advocate I have travelled to all corners of the globe to speak about Kubernetes, DevOps, and related topics.
 Some highlighted events, recordings, and slide decks can be found at my Speaking page: https://speaking.paulcz.net/

 Built out a platform in a box project to deploy a full SRE/Ops stack of tools to turn Kubernetes into a fully features platform - Platform Operations on Kubernetes.

 Built the first viable Google Cloud Operator for Kubernetes that let you manage most popular Google Cloud services from within Kubernetes, Worked with the google team to help improve their official operator “Config Connector” to reach (and later exceed) feature parity with mine.